DaksonC/biblical-dictionary/README.md

 # biblical_dictionary

-This project consists of a Bible dictionary created with Django and Pipenv.
+This project consists of a Bible dictionary created with Django, Django REST framework and Pipenv.

 ### Technology

 - Python
 - Pipenv
 - Djando
+- Django REST Framework

 ## Installation